-Every predicate in the ontology must specify what words or fixed phrases can express it along with their linguistic properties.3 The knowledge engineer adding colors to his conceptual model must indicate the word or phrase that names the color and that it has the syntactic patterns of a predicate adjective.
-For C3, we do this using the notation for simultaneously defining semantic categories and their realizations described by McDonald (1994).
+Every predicate in the ontology must specify the word or fixed phrase that expresses it and their linguistic properties.4 The knowledge engineer adding colors to his conceptual model must indicate the word or phrase that names the color and that it has the syntactic patterns of a predicate adjective.
+For C3, we do this using the notation for simultaneously defining semantic categories and their realizations described in (McDonald, 1994).

-2.3 Latent Predicates
+2.3 Latent predicates

-When a phrase is fully instantiated, as in "a black SUV," the predicates receive values and establish predications.
+When a phrase is fully instantiated, as in "a black SUV", the predicates receive values and establish predications.
 For example, the value of the color property of this SUV is bound to black.
-The meaning of substantive nouns or verbs will typically include a great many predicates, only a few of which will be present in a text and therefore explicitly represented as predications in the minimal model.
+The meaning of substantive nouns or verbs will typically include a great many predicates, only a few of which will be present in a text and therefor explicitly represented as predications in the minimal model.
 The other predicates are latent.
-They may be relevant as the text continues; they may supply default assumptions that drive implicatures; or they may simply remain part of the background knowledge associated with the word, as we discuss in Section 4.3.
+They may be relevant as the text continues; they may supply default assumptions that drive implicatures; or they may simply remain part of the background knowledge associated with the word; see §4.3.

-^{3.} We use a Lexicalized Tree Adjoining Grammar for analysis and generation.
-A word's linguistic properties are established by its TAG tree family or families (McDonald & Pustejovsky, 1985; McDonald, 1996).
+^{4.} We use a Lexicalized Tree Adjoining Grammar for analysis and generation.
+A word's linguistic properties are established by indicating what TAG tree family or families it goes with.
+See (McDonald & Pustejovsky, 1985; McDonald, 1996).

-In C3 we treat predicates formally as lambda variables.
-These are structured objects defining a relationship between individuals of a specific category, constrained in the range of values they can take, i.e., what the variable can be bound to (McDonald, 2000).
-This information is self-contained within the object defining the variable: the category of individuals to which it applies, the restrictions on possible values, and the default values that can be assumed in the absence of actual ones.
+In C3 we treat predicates formally as a kind of lambda variable.
+These variables are structured objects that define a relationship between individuals of specific categories, and are constrained in the range of values they can take, i.e. what the variable can be bound to; for details see (McDonald, 2000).
+This information is self-contained within the object that defines the variable - the category of individuals it applies to, the restrictions on its possible values, and the default values that can be assumed in the absence of actual ones.

-For example, if the participants of an event are physical objects then it is always the case that the event happened at some location, even if we do not know its identity.
+For example, if the the participants of an event are physical objects then it is always the case that the event happened at some location, even if we don't know what that location is.
+This is the sort of thing that latent variables are used for.
 When the analysis of our initial example had only gotten this far: "a 14-year-old girl died," we knew that the death must have happened at some location, but we didn't know what that location was.
-The location could still be described, but only indirectly: "where the girl died" or "the place where the girl died."
-Once the text continued, "... in the Kurdish city of Sulaimaniya," the latent variable that represented the location to a city, and we would say "the city where the girl died."
+The location could still be referred to, but only indirectly: "where the girl died" or "the place where the girl died."
+Once the text continued, "... in the Kurdish city of Sulaimaniya," the latent variable that represented the location of the event was accessed and bound to that city.
+Note that this narrows the category of the location to city, and we would say "the city where the girl died."

-In our implementation, a composite category defines all the possible properties, relationships, and habitats (see below) that its instance individuals can have or can participate in, all represented by lambda variables.
-When we introduce a packet into the situation, this potential becomes accessible, even when just a small part is present in the minimal situation model.
-We employ a wrapper around all variables, effectively a programming trick, that lets C3 create an instance of each variable (potential predication) linked to the relevant individual instantaneously in one step, at the moment the individual is introduced into the situation.
+Pre-anchored latent variables In our implementation, a composite category (§2.6) defines all the possible properties, relationships, and habitats that its instance individuals can have or be part of, all implemented by lambda variables.

+When we introduce a packet into the situation, this potential becomes accessible, even when just a small part of it is present in the minimal situation model.
+It is accessible in that any later explicit reference to a predicate that is latent in an individual's composite category has already been linked to the individual it applies to.
+We employ a wrapper around all variables, what amounts to a programming trick, that permits C3 to create an instance of each variable (potential predication) linking he individual it is predicated of instantaneously in one step, at the moment the individual is introduced into the situation.